cbrummitt/Rocket_token_bot_tutorial/README.md

 We suggest you **write a brief summary of your business idea in your project channel** so that others can give you feedback.
 This community of entrepreneurs is a great opportunity to get advice and ideas. :bulb::bulb::sparkles:

-* First, open your channel (such as `#p-urban-farm`) by clicking on it in the blue menu on the left.
+* First, [open your channel](#how-to-see-the-list-of-channels-that-you-belong-to) (such as `#p-urban-farm`) by clicking on it in the blue menu on the left.
-* Write a message that briefly summarizes your business idea.
+* **Write a message that briefly summarizes your business idea**.
 You can copy and paste what you wrote for module 0 of the course.
 Or share whatever you are comfortable sharing.
+The more you share, the more feedback and ideas people can give you.
-* Highlight what aspects of your business you would like suggestions on (such as the suppliers, or the marketing strategy).
+* **Write what aspects of your business you would like suggestions on** (such as the suppliers, or the marketing strategy).

 #### :pushpin: Pinning messages
 When someone first looks at your project channel, what should they read?
 We recommend that you **pin the most important messages in your project channel**, such as: